source code sandboxing

 }

-Without further ado: in 2025, with what tools can we limit a program to only already-open file descriptors (e.g., standard IO) and memory management—regular console activities—on these operating systems?
+So in 2025, how can we limit a program to only already-open file descriptors (e.g., standard IO) and memory management—regular console activities—using these tools?
 If the running program tries to do anything else, it must be terminated or otherwise unable to acquire the requested resources (files, sockets, shared memory, etc.).
+By way of example:

 print("Hello, world! 👋")